 When my wife asked me how it was staying by myself, out in the middle of nowhere, with no one around, I told her “the murderers could take their time”.

 The last night I was in town, I went out to eat with the owner of the construction company and his top guy.
 The restaurant/bar we went to was called “The Bear Trap” … exactly the sort of name a place in the North Woods of Wisconsin should be called.
-The food was good, the drinks were good – and our bartender is the wife of Travis (remember Travis?).
+The food was good, the drinks were terrific – and our bartender is the wife of Travis (remember Travis?).
 Basically, she was serving her husband’s bosses and the architect of the project where her husband is currently working.
-So yeah, the drinks were terrific.
+So yeah, the drinks were really terrific.

 So when the night had ended, I had the contractor drop me off at the end of the driveway to the cabin where I was staying.
 The evening was pretty crisp and I felt like getting in a short walk.
 The important part of the story is this: A cabin that’s in the middle of nowhere, it’s night-time and there are zero lights out, and there is absolutely no sound.